 3. Reposition the tooth in the socket immediately, if possible.

-The sooner the tooth is replaced, the greater the likelihood it will survive.
-To reinsert, carefully push the tooth into the socket with your fingers, or position above the socket and close your mouth slowly.
+Try to put the tooth back into its socket right away.
+Gently push it in with your fingers, by handling the crown, or position it above the socket and close your mouth slowly.
 Hold the tooth in place with your fingers or by gently biting down on it.

 4. Keep the tooth moist at all times.

-5. See an endodontist or nearest available dentist within 30 minutes of the injury.
+5. See an endodontist or dentist within 30 minutes of the injury.

-Bring the tooth with you to your emergency appointment ideally, within 30 minutes.
-However, it is possible to save a tooth even if it has been outside the mouth for an hour or more.
+Bring the tooth with you to your emergency appointment ideally.
+It's best to see the doctor within 30 minutes; however, it is possible to save a tooth even if it has been outside the mouth for an hour or more.